aws-ia/terraform-cloudera-cdp/README.md

 Battulga Purevragchaa (AWS), Nidhi Gupta (AWS), Jim Enright (Cloudera), Webster Mudge (Cloudera), Adrian Castello (Cloudera), Balazs Gaspar (Cloudera)

-## Deployment

-### Architecture
+## Architecture

 ![Deployment Architecture](https://github.com/balazsgaspar/terraform-cloudera-cdp/assets/25385270/7d1964d7-ac45-43e4-89ae-c5403c32d9c9)

 The `ex01-minimal-inputs` example implements a semi-private reference architecture of CDP.
-It deploys customer workloads to private subnets, but exposes services to which data consumers need access over a load balancer with a public IP address.
+This deploys customer workloads to private subnets, but exposes CDP service endpoints, which data consumers can access over a load balancer with a public IP address.
 Security groups or allow-lists (IP addresses or CIDR) on Load Balancers must be used to restrict access to these public services only to corporate networks as needed.

 A detailed description of this setup is available under the Cloudera  [Public Endpoint Access Gateway](https://docs.cloudera.com/management-console/cloud/connection-to-private-subnets/topics/mc-endpoint_access_gateway.html) documentation.
-This setup provides a balance between security and ease of use.
-For secure deployments, we recommend  [private setups](https://docs.cloudera.com/cdp-public-cloud/cloud/aws-refarch/topics/cdp-pc-aws-refarch-taxonomy.html#cdp_pc_aws_architecture_taxonomy)  without assigning public IP addresses / providing direct access from the internet to the subnets used by CDP.
+This setup provides a balance between security and ease of use. **For secure deployments, we recommend [private setups](https://docs.cloudera.com/cdp-public-cloud/cloud/aws-refarch/topics/cdp-pc-aws-refarch-taxonomy.html#cdp_pc_aws_architecture_taxonomy) without assigning public IP addresses / providing direct access from the internet to the subnets used by CDP.**

-The various network flows are depicted in the diagram below:
+The various network flows in this architecture are depicted in the diagram below:

 ![Network traffic flows](https://github.com/balazsgaspar/terraform-cloudera-cdp/assets/25385270/4345e5a6-da3c-4588-bf46-633c4c0d5edc)